 I understand why some people don't "get" abstract expressionism.
 I think it's a manifestation of imagination in its most pure, basic form.
 As the artist mines his/her artistic brain, paintings emerge as the visual result of pure thought.
 It's no wonder that it can be daunting to try to understand abstract art.
 Even the title may not give a clue to what the artist intended.
 It's the genre that is most frequently criticized, largely because it can be interpreted more subjectively than all others.

-A movie director holds up both hands to frame the perfect shot and look for that perfect composition.
+A movie director may hold up both hands to frame the perfect shot and look for that perfect composition.
 Then each scene becomes a part of a whole movie.
 Similarly, I determine the involvement of each element of my compositions.
 Each plays a small but integral part of the whole.

 Each small piece of the composition, such as sparkle, is just as important as dull; brightness to darkness; soft as to bold.
 Candy for the eye is just as important as a place to rest your eyes.
 The perfect composition requires all of these qualities in balance.